Final report for NCNE19-001

-In 2019, more and more farmers have become interested in the sustainable agricultural practice of using cover crops to improve soil health and the long-term productivity of their soil.
+In 2019 and 2020, more and more farmers have become interested in the sustainable agricultural practice of using cover crops to improve soil health and the long-term productivity of their soil.
 The University of Nebraska-Lincoln and SARE provided opportunities for Extension Ag Educators, NRCS staff, and farmer educators to learn about the use of cover crops by providing support to attend conferences, field days, and tours.
 UNL Extension has developed a team of Extension Educators and Extension Specialists that are focusing on research and education of the use of cover crops and soil health.
 The support of SARE in the area of cover crop education has also been beneficial in the Water & Soil Protection Extension Issue Team implementing an annual Nebraska Cover Crop Conference.
 The Diversified Ag Production Extension Issue Team has initiated a Cover Crop Soil Health/Grazing Program and held one conference in 2019 that focused on cover crops, soil health and grazing and another conference focused on cover crops in corn/soybean cropping systems.
 In 2019 two mini-grants awarded to Extension Educators has provided support to bring in experts to discuss the use of cover crops and soil health in cropping and grazing systems at 2 major conferences, with 213 and 116 participants respectively.
 It has also led to cooperation with Nebraska Extension’s On-Farm Research Program and NRCS establishing cover crop/soil health research/demonstration sites across the state to help further evaluate the use of cover crops and the importance for soil conservation and soil health.
 SARE funding has also provided support needed for the development of a Nebraska Cover Crop Selector Tool.
 This was an integral component of the SARE Regional Initiative on Soil Health and Water.

 The past NCR SARE Regional Initiative that focused on “Scaling Up Local Food Production” continues to be a priority for the University of Nebraska-Lincoln as it continues its leadership in the development of local food systems in Nebraska, working with other organizations such as Buy Fresh Buy Local, the Nebraska Sustainable Agriculture Society and the Center for Rural Affairs.
 Nebraska Extension has increased its focus on Local Foods.
 The Issue Team, Food Access involves development of the local food system in Nebraska.
 We also have a number of Extension Educators whose focus area is Local Foods.
 SARE has sponsored a bus tour in 2019 which visited several local food producers and brought awareness to the local food system in Nebraska.
 Gary Lesoing initiated a blog in 2017 and continues with it in 2019.
 It focuses on sustainable ag topics in Nebraska.